-Care records reflected that, where appropriate, referrals were made to healthcare professionals such as care managers, general practitioners (GPs), speech and language team (SALT) and dieticians.
+Care records reflected that, where appropriate, referrals were made to healthcare professionals such as care managers, General Practitioners (GPs), SALT and dieticians.
 Supplementary care charts such as food and fluid intake records evidenced that contemporaneous records were maintained.
 There was evidence that care plans had been reviewed in accordance with recommendations made by other healthcare professionals such as, the tissue viability nurse (TVN), the speech and language therapist (SALT) or the dietician changed.

 Discussion with staff evidenced that nursing and care staff were required to attend a handover meeting at the beginning of each shift.
 Staff were aware of the importance of handover reports in ensuring effective communication and confirmed that the shift handover provided information regarding each patient's condition and any changes noted.

 Staff stated that there was effective teamwork; each staff member knew their role, function and responsibilities.
 Staff also confirmed that if they had any concerns, they could raise these with the registered manager or the nurse in charge.
 All grades of staff consulted demonstrated the ability to communicate effectively with their colleagues and other healthcare professionals.

 There was evidence that the care planning process included input from patients and/or their representatives, if appropriate.
 There was evidence of regular communication with representatives within the care records.
-The registered manager advised that patient and/or relatives meetings were held on a four monthly basis.
+The manager advised that patient and/or relatives meetings were held on an annual basis.
 Minutes were available.

-Patients and their representatives also confirmed that they attended meetings and were aware of the dates of the meetings in advance.
+Patients and their representatives confirmed that they attended meetings/were aware of the dates of the meetings in advance.

 Patient and representatives spoken with expressed their confidence in raising concerns with the home's staff/management.
-Patients and representatives were aware of who their named nurse was and knew the registered manager.
+Patients and representatives were aware of who their named nurse was and knew the manager.